Painting on Location

 On the page with the W/N raw (A), it has gotten darker, Graham walnut alkyd is as dark as W/N raw was in 2000 (J).
 Stand oil (M) has almost caught up in darkness to Graham's walnut alkyd junk (J).
 I don't like that company, they sold me some dry PR:122 magenta and it turned brown in lime, 100% fake.
 Sennelier's PR:122 is still beautiful.
 Gamar alykd (E) is doing almost as well as damar.
 That surprised me, IT'S THE MOST NONE YELLOWING OIL OF ALL. !
 And since I like the speed of alykd I'm going to use it more often.
 Shiva damar (I) failed completely, make your own damar all the time.
 Gamar varnish (F) is as clear as damar.

-cobalt drier..
+Cobalt drier..
 1 drop in a mixture (didn't mark down the drying speed) 2 drops dry in 2 hours, 10 drops dry in 45 minutes.
-All are dark, 10 drops not much darker then 1 drop.
+All are dark, 10 drops not much darker than 1 drop.
+Cobalt drier darkens more than oil.

 These media tests were painted in 1994, they reinforce the 1995 and 2000 media ageing tests